 As a response to watching so many people have unrealistic expectations about the ARE or have absolutely no idea how to study for these exams, I got real serious and wrote a book called How To Pass The Architect Exam.

 Based on the success of the ARE Book, people started contacting me.
 They wanted to hire me to help them as they prepared for their exams.
 I created a group coaching program called The ARE Boot Camp, which guides and helps you get started with making progress on the ARE.
 It’s kind of like a design studio, but everyone is studying for the same test, instead of designing a building.

-In early 2017, I launched The Young Architect Podcast, which features conversations with many leaders in the profession.
+I also run The Young Architect Podcast, which features conversations with many leaders in the profession.
 The Architect Exam is a frequent topic of conversation with almost every guest.
 It is also available on iTunes, YouTube and Stitcher.

 I have also gotten heavily involved in public speaking about the exam and the profession at architecture schools, conferences, CSI, and AIA chapters.
 I love meeting people and talking about this stuff face to face about the exam and the profession.